Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

-\paragraph{The precise determination of the polar angle of particles.} The lowest order cross sections $\sigma^0_{XX}$ in eq.\ \eqref{formdef} depend significantly on the range of polar angle used in the event selection.
-We determined the allowed range as $\Theta_{min}<\Theta<\pi-\Theta_{min}$, where $\Theta$ is an average polar angle of two particles in the pair.
-In order to reach the sub-percent precision for the pion form factor, $\Theta_{min}$, which was between 1.4 and 1.0 rad in our analysis, should be known to $O(1\,\mathrm{mrad})$.
+\paragraph{The precise determination of the polar angle of particles.} The lowest order cross sections $\sigma^0_{XX}$ in Eq.~\eqref{formdef} depend significantly on the range of polar angle allowed in the selection of events.
+We have defined the allowable range as $\Theta_{\text{min}}<\Theta<\pi-\Theta_{\text{min}}$, where $\Theta$ is an average polar angle of two particles in the pair.
+To achieve the subpercent precision for the pion form factor, $\Theta_{\text{min}}$, which was varied between 1.4 and 1.0 rad in our analysis, should be known to $O(1\,\mathrm{mrad})$.

-The polar angle for charged particles is provided by the drift chamber using the charge division method.
-However, this method itself cannot provide the necessary precision due to the insufficient long term stability of the electronics, whose parameters change with time and temperature.
-Two other detector subsystems provide the precise calibration of the constants for the charge division: the Z-chamber, a 2-layer MWPC, and the LXe calorimeter, both installed at outer radius of the drift chamber.
-Both systems are segmented along z-axis or UV-axes, thus the z-coordinate is calculated as the weighted average of hitted strips.
+The polar angle for selected particles is determined by the drift chamber using the charge division method.
+However, this method itself cannot provide the required precision due to the insufficient long-term stability of the electronics, whose parameters change with time and temperature.
+Two other detector subsystems ensure precise calibration of the charge division: the $Z$ chamber and the LXe calorimeter, both installed on the outer radius of the drift chamber.
+Both systems are segmented: the $Z$ chamber along the $z$ axis (the beam axis) and the LXe calorimeter along the $UV$ axes (rotated $\pm 45^0$ relative to the $z$ axis), so that the $z$ coordinate is calculated as a weighted average of fired strips.

-For 2013 data both calibration systems were operational allowing for the cross checks.
-It was shown that calibration of drift chamber to either Z-chamber or LXe calorimeter allows to reach about 2 mrad systematic accuracy for $\Theta$.
-For 2018 and 2020 only the LXe calorimeter was operational and used for the z calibration.
+For the 2013 data both calibration systems were operational allowing for the cross-checks.
+It has been shown that the calibration of the drift chamber with either the $Z$ chamber or the LXe calorimeter allows a systematic accuracy of about 2 mrad for $\Theta$.
+For 2018 and 2020, only the LXe calorimeter was in operation and was used for the $z$ calibration.

-\paragraph{The determination of the detection efficiencies.} The selection criteria are based mostly on the data provided by the drift chamber.
-The interaction of the selected $e$, $\mu$ and $\pi$ with detector materials is not exactly the same, which leads to difference in detection efficiencies $\varepsilon_{XX}$ in eq.\ \eqref{formdef}.
-To mitigate the potential systematic shift only the events registered in the highly efficient part of the detector, $\Theta_{min}>1$ rad, were used.
-The analysis of detection efficiencies is based as much as possible on the data itself and covers inefficiencies of all selection cuts, the trigger, the resolution effects and possible reconstructed angle biases.
+\paragraph{The determination of the detection efficiencies} The selection criteria are mainly based on the data provided by the drift chamber.
+The interaction of the selected $e$, $\mu$ and $\pi$ with the drift chamber materials is not exactly the same, which leads to difference in detection efficiencies $\varepsilon_{XX}$ in Eq.~\eqref{formdef}.To mitigate the potential systematic shift, only the events registered in the highly efficient part of the detector, $\Theta_{\text{min}}> 1$ rad, were used.